HEAD COACH JOE KOSCIW

-Joe Kosciw will enter his second season as head coach of Lindenwood men's volleyball for the 2019 season.
+Joe Kosciw enters his fourth season as head coach of Lindenwood men's volleyball in 2021.
 Kosciw is the fourth head coach in the history of the program after spending four seasons as an assistant coach for the Lions.

 As the head coach in 2018, Kosciw oversaw a four-match improvement from the previous season.
 The 2018 squad posted 9.24 digs per set, second for a single season in the NCAA era of Lindenwood volleyball.
 Kosciw coached the team to a four-set win over then-No. 8 Loyola-Chicago on April 5.
 Individually, libero Ryan Vorderer collected 242 digs, a Lindenwood NCAA record.